xmagickit/Madness_Simulation/DEVLOG.md

 ## 2024-12-13

-* Lots of model fitting
-* I have the within-season model pretty much down
-* The extrapolation to previous seasons is straightforward, but I don't want to refit a huge model every time
-* Figuring out iterative fitting of models is a messier challenge than I thought it would be
-* In the case that you have a single parameter, you can simply pass in the posterior as the new prior
-* When you have multiple parameters, you need to define a correlation structure among the parameters and pass _that_ in as the prior.
-* Luckily, I've mostly got gaussian blobs, so I should be able to pass in a multivariate normal prior
-  * It's not perfect, but it's in rhe range of variation you might expect with estimating covariances from 1k-10k samples
-* Next step is to figure out how to subset this so that I can pass in only the relevant teams as priors
-* more fitting
-* to do:
-  * correlation between offense, defense, and home advantage?
-  * simple linear adjustment ? (i.e., currently overshoot low scores and undershoot high scores)
-  * start thinking about multi-season model
-    * ar processes over parameters
-    * parameter recovery???
+This week was all about modeling.
+I wrote like 2,500 lines of code while iterating through dev models.
+Granted, most of this is because I've been saving each iteration under its own separate file.
+But still!
+Lot's done!

+On the modeling front, I've been working through two approaches.
+Firstly, I've been working on a season-level model that uses 2018 data to estimate each team's offensive rating, defensive rating, and home court advantage.
+It also includes a hurdle component for estimating the number of periods played (i.e., hurdle on whether or not regulation ends in a tie, then poisson over the number of overtimes played).
+Generating posterior predictions took a bit of figuring out --- games can't end in a tie and the number of overtimes makes things weird.
+One mess of nested for loops later, though, and I'm able to generate the [expected output](https://bsky.app/profile/markjrieke.bsky.social/post/3lcvwb6zsdk2q).

+Teams only play ~30ish games per season, which isn't a lot of information per team.
+As a result, the season-level model tends to under-estimate good teams and over-estimate bad teams (i.e., the hierarchical component is doing its job and pulling values towards the group average).
+That's fine/expected --- the other piece of the puzzle is to extend the season-level model to fit over many seasons.
+Doing so with the full dataset is actually pretty straightforward.
+However, I don't want to refit the entire model every time a new game comes in.
+The goal instead is to iteratively fit the model to new data by using the posterior from one fit as the prior for the next fit.
+This turned out to be somewhat more involved than I originally expected --- you can't just simply pass in each parameter's marginal mean/standard deviation as a prior.
+You also need to define a correlation structure among the parameters and pass *that* in as the prior.
+Luckily, I've got mostly gaussian blobs, so I've been able to work with a multivariate normal prior.
+It's not perfect at retaining information, but it's in the range of variation that you might expect when estimating covariances from 1k-10k samples.

+I've been working with toy data for the problem of iterative fitting.
+I still have a few things to figure out with the simulated datasets --- namely, making the model flexible enough to handle *either* an entire season *or* a subset of games.
+Once that's done, the last piece of the modeling puzzle is to apply the iterative-fit extensions to the season-level model.

 ## 2024-12-06